Braedon McDonald

 Drill holes

 After some sanding and a thin coat of finish, it's ready to be assembled.
+I didn't go through the process of making a proper circuit board and just used a small breadboard to put inside the enclosure.

 Sanded and finished enclosure